just-the-docs/just-the-docs-tests/index.md

 check whether it has already been reported at [Just the Docs Tests Issues], and otherwise submit it there as a new issue.

-To report an issue with using the current version (`v0.3.3`) of Just the Docs, check whether it has already been reported at [Just the Docs Issues] by searching for both open and closed issues.
+To report an issue with using version 0.3.3 of Just the Docs, check whether it has already been reported at [Just the Docs Issues] by searching both open and closed issues.
 If it has not been reported,
-check also whether it is still an issue when using the current RC (`v0.4.0-dev`) of Just the Docs.
+check also whether it is still an issue when using version 0.4.0.rc1.
-If it is, submit it at [Just the Docs Issues] as a new issue, mentioning that it is present in both `v0.3.3` and `v0.4.0-dev`.
+If it is, submit it at [Just the Docs Issues] as a new issue, mentioning that it is present in both `v0.3.3` and `v0.4.0.rc1`.

 {% include links.md %}